 Pansies are one of the best choices for fall and even winter window boxes.
 They come in shades of yellow, orange, purple, and white.
 Pansies are cold, hardy, and can still bloom when temperatures hit the 20-degree mark.
 To prolong the life of pansies, insulate them with straw or mulch when the weather cools.

 Trailing Ivy was a summer clearance purchase, but I chose to add it to this planting because of the long trailing formation that the Ivy created.
 The Ivy will not last as long through the season as the Ornamental Kale and White Pansies, but once it has died back, I can add in more Pansies.

 Step 3: Create A Fall Focal Point

 As I arrange flowers in a window box, I often take time to step back and look at what I am creating from a distance.
-Sometimes, I move the plants or angle the plants forward to get the look that I am wanting.
-Because, these window box containers are seasonal, I sometimes crowd the flowers to create a fuller looking display.
+Sometimes, I move the plants or angle the plants forward to get the look I want.

 Fall Porch Window Box Design Idea

 Window boxes help add color and charm to the front of a home.
 While each fall porch window box is simple this year, I love the welcoming touch they add to our home.
 It is easy to fill each window box with seasonal annuals.